 Em Lane is a public librarian, gardener and dog dad.
 They hold a master’s degree from the University of Arizona and have called Tucson home for many years.
-Em has been working with trans and gender non-conforming youth for the last 7 years as an active volunteer for Camp Born This Way.
-They have also been a librarian for over a decade, focusing their work on advocating for teen voice.
-Em has a passion for social equity and justice and is looking to put that energy into their role on the SAGA Board.
+Em has been working with trans and gender non-conforming youth for the last several years as a volunteer for Camp Born This Way.
+They have also been a librarian for over a decade and manage a local library.
+Em has a passion for social equity and justice and puts that energy into their role on the SAGA Board.

 Lanay Lindsey - Vice President

 Lanay is a proud Tucsonian whose love for their community drives their work as an advocate, community organizer, and intersectional activist.
 Continuously working through the lense of intersectionality, Lanay focuses their work on deconstructing social constructs and systematic oppression through policy and systems change.
 They are currently a Tucson Pima Collaboration to End Homelessness (TPCH) committee member and Youth Violence Prevention Coalition Ambassador.

 Judee, born and raised in Tucson, her roots are deeply imbedded in the local Queer Community.
 She started her career, as a Community Organizer, using tools she gained from local queer focused programming like harm reduction, advocacy, and trauma informed care.

 Andés is an aspiring digital organizer who has worked on various social media campaigns centered around trans youth and voting access.
 When he is not working, he likes to spend time with their Fraternity Brothers from Delta Lambda Phi.
 Andrés hopes to create more leadership opportunities for trans young people, and be a role model for the community.